Sand crisis: mafias thrive as shortages loom | DW | 15.03.2021

 Eroded river banks have destroyed the habitats of the critically-endangered gharial crocodile in the Ganges river in India

-Worse, many of the impacts may not be immediately visible, which makes it hard to know exactly how bad it is, said Stephen Edwards, who leads research on extractive industries at the International Union for the Conservation of Nature (IUCN).
+Worse, much of the impact may not be immediately visible, which makes it hard to know exactly how bad it is, said Stephen Edwards, who leads research on extractive industries at the International Union for the Conservation of Nature (IUCN).
 "It certainly is something that is rising to a level that we really need to be paying closer attention to."

 According to an article published in the journal Nature in 2019, sand mining has helped push fish-eating gharial crocodiles in the Ganges river to the brink of extinction — fewer than 250 adults remain in the wild — and destabilized riverbanks in the Mekong whose collapse could force half a million people from their homes.